Academics

 We introduce students to functions as a subset of the Cartesian plane and define specific functions using their domain, range, and rule.
 We examine the graphs of functions and, focusing on linear and polynomial functions, we study how to find roots and unknown values of functions.
 We study conic sections, separating curves, and define a continuous function.
 We conclude with a look at asymptotes and fixed points.

 We take students on a guided tour of Euclid's Elements.
 The emphasis is placed on beauty and demonstration.
 We want our kids to learn how to provide logical arguments for why something is true, and we want them to see the beauty of geometry.
+Two textbooks used in this course are Lang and Murrow's Geometry and Posamentier and Lehmann's The Secrets of Triangles.

 10th Grade

 We begin our study of Integral Calculus by asking our students the question Archimedes and others studied thousands of years ago: How do we find the area of a circle?
 We generalize this answer to think about finding the area under a function.
 We discuss relevant notation for the study of sequences, series, and limits before introducing students to the Riemann Integral.
 We then look at a few examples of the Riemann Integral.
 We introduce the derivative in terms of describing motion, and use notation from the integral for our formal definition.
 We discuss sketching and characterizing functions, and conclude with a look at optimization.
+This course is focused on building intuition.

 11th Grade

-Analytic Calculus
+Calculus

 We begin with an overview of the topics covered in the last class by refreshing students' understanding of The Fundamental Theorem of Calculus.
 We derive rules for computing derivatives and integrals and practice applying those rules.
 We study how to differentiate a linear function and derive the sum, product, power, and chain rules.
 We give students plenty of practice in computing various derivatives before then showing them how to compute anti-derivatives in the process of computing integrals.
 We conclude with a look at convex sets and how first and second derivatives can be used to understand convex functions and optimization.